-But in general, a debt settlement plan can assist with reducing your credit card debt, payday loans, past bills that you owe on car loans, or other expenses.
+But in general, a debt settlement plan can assist with reducing credit card debt, payday loans, past bills that you owe on car loans, or other expenses.
 It can even provide a consumer with settlement on any unpaid personal loans that they may have, including from Buy Now Pay Later companies or high priced lenders such as car title loans or payday lenders.

 Note it is possible to settle medical debt with a hospital, doctor, dentist or clinic as well.
 You do need to know that negotiating with a doctor or a hospital is usually easier than negotiating with other types of lenders.
-This is the case as medical care is a service and medical providers and hospitals are more reluctant to sue patients, especially the low-income, disabled, seniors or uninsured.
+This is the case as health care is a service and medical providers as well as hospitals are more reluctant to sue patients, especially the low-income, disabled, seniors or uninsured.
 In general a health care provider, including a hospital or doctor office, is more willing to come to terms with you.
-Find ways to settle medical debt.
-More.
+Find ways to settlement medical debt.

 Regardless of the type of account being settled (whether medical, payday loan, or credit cards) debt settlement companies typically charge about 25-35% of the balance that is eliminated under these programs.
 The fees are based on factors including :